ramongonzalezgv/QuantLibPY/README.md

 ## Installation

-This package is currently available directly from GitLab (not yet on PyPI).
+This package is currently available directly from GitHub (not yet on PyPI).
 To use it:

-**Note:** Replace `<your-username>` in the GitLab URL below with your actual GitLab username or the repository path.

 ### Requirements